-In this article, we’ll look at 3 methods you can use to remove color cast in Photoshop.
-These methods are all fairly easy and won’t take more than a minute (at most!) to use, yet the difference can be huge.
+In this article, we’ll look at 3 ways to remove a color cast in Photoshop.
+These are all fairly easy techniques and won’t take more than a few simple clicks to apply.
+The before and after, however, can be huge.

-The Levels Adjustment Layer is a tool that can be used in a variety of settings.
-Those who already are familiar with Photoshop might know this tool as a great way of adding or adjusting the contrast.
-However, it can also be used to remove and neutralize color cast.
+The Levels Adjustment Layer is a tool that can be used for many purposes.
+Those who are familiar with Photoshop might use it to adjust the contrast.
+What many don’t know, is that it’s also an easy way to remove the color cast.

 - Open a Levels Adjustment Layer